– 13 min read

 Hasty publishing hurts quality and loses trust (and brand consistency).

 Speeding through work can lead to a higher likelihood of making mistakes.
 That may mean typos, grammar issues, or factual errors, as well as plagiarism or other intellectual property theft — intentional or not.
 If your content is filled with errors, readers will perceive your company as messy and unprofessional.
 If your content is plagiarized, readers will perceive your company as unethical.
-And if your content has inconsistencies in terminology and tone of voice, your brand will be watered down.
+And if your content has inconsistencies in terminology and voice, your brand will be watered down.

 Rushed production timelines smother creative ideas.